petabyt/liemoth/README.md

 Dependencies:
 - Host gcc (gcc, tcc)
 - ARM GCC
-- curl, awk, make (standard Linux utilities)
-Head into a directory and type `make help`.
+- awk, ls, rm, touch, cp, make (typical Linux apps) Head into a directory and type `make help`.
 It should be pretty straightforward.